opitzconsulting/uitest.js/README.md

   load the test page into the iframe/popup.
   The callback is called using dependency injection, see below.

-* `readyLatch(callback)`: Just like `ready` but creates a new function on every call which returns 0 as long as the frame is not ready, and 1 when the frame is ready.
-If the frame gets busy again, the function still returns 1.
-  This is useful for integrating with Jasmine BDD's `waitsFor`.

 * `reloaded(callback)`: Waits until the testpage has been reloaded and is ready again.
   This is useful for testing pages that do a form submit or link to other pages.
   The callback is called using dependency injection, see below.

 * `inject(callback)`: Calls the given callback using dependency injection.
-* `injectBind(callback)`: Creates a new function which will call the given callback using dependency injection.

-* `simulate(element, eventName, eventOptions)`: Executes the given native event on the given element.
-  See below for details.

 #### Cleaning up
 After all tests have been run, you might want to remove the iframe or close the popup.